Butter Dev Logo

 February 20, 2008

 DWR and Spring is a great combination.
 The Spring integration in DWR can support many configurations but many times this can lead to confusion.
-The goal of this article is to provide developers with a working skeleton for several common enironments (using Spring MVC, not using Spring MVC, using the DWR Namespace, etc.).
+The goal of this article is to provide developers with a working skeleton for several common environments (using Spring MVC, not using Spring MVC, using the DWR Namespace, etc.).

 References